Tržiště 9, Prague, Praha 118 00, Czech Republic

 This property kicked off Prague's luxury hotel boom in the early 2000s and still holds up well against the competition.
 While the music theme may be more of a gimmick than an amenity, that's forgivable considering that the hotel hosts live concerts and even has an on-site music librarian.
-Another attraction is the rooftop restaurant, with drop-dead gorgeous views of Prague.
-Though it's at the base of the street leading to the American embassy, there are plenty of bars and restaurants at hand.
+Another attraction is the rooftop restaurant and bar, with drop-dead gorgeous views of Prague.
+Although it's at the base of the quiet street leading to the American embassy, there are plenty of bars and restaurants at hand.

 The hotel has its own entrance to the beautiful Unesco-Heritage Vrtba Garden, and some of the rooms even overlook it.

 Rooms are sleek, done up in sandy tones with red punctuations and all mod-cons, such as flat-screen Apple TVs.
 The music theme continues, with composer caricatures on the walls and even iPads in the rooms pre-loaded with the music of the composer the room is themed around, but the other furnishings can feel a little standard issue.